-- Selected Dependencies shows a table of manually set dependencies (section Select object in any object's settings).
+- Select Dependencies shows a table of manually set dependencies (section Select object in any object's settings).

 - Master Dependencies shows a table of master dependencies.

-Choose the menu item Dependencies Graph to see the device tree in the dependencies graph view with lines of different color connecting objects.
-Hover over Dependencies Graph to show other menu items for the dependency graph (probes and groups).
-Click on a probe or group menu item to show its dependencies directly.
+The Overview tab shows the device tree in the dependencies graph view with lines of different color connecting objects.
 The lines in the dependencies graph symbolize dependencies between the monitoring objects in the device tree.
 Additionally, a color code is used for the dependencies.
 You can also switch the dependencies view to table lists with the Select Dependencies and Master Dependencies tabs.

-- Above the graph header bar, you can switch the dependencies view to tables of the currently selected object with the buttons Select Dependencies Table and Master Dependencies Table .
-The button Group View will show the Overview tab of the currently selected object.
+- Above the graph header bar, you can switch the dependencies view to tables of the currently selected object with the Select Dependencies and Master Dependencies tabs.

-- Mark the radio button in the header bar to Show Master Dependencies .
-By default, Hide Master Dependencies is selected and only parent, selected, and broken dependencies are shown.
+- Mark the radio buttons in the header bar to Show or Hide master dependencies.
+By default, Hide is selected and only parent, selected, and broken dependencies are shown.

-Note: These buttons are not available in Internet Explorer for technical reasons.
-Please use Google Chrome 44 or later (recommended) or Mozilla Firefox 39 or later.
+These buttons are not available in Internet Explorer for technical reasons.
+Please use Google Chrome 67 or later (recommended) or Mozilla Firefox 61 or later.

-- Click on probe and group nodes to show the respective dependencies.
+- Click probe and group nodes to show the respective dependencies.

-- Click on device or sensor nodes to open the corresponding overview tab.
+- Click device or sensor nodes to open the corresponding overview tab.

-- Click on the + or — boxes to expand or collapse probe and group nodes.
+- Click the + or — boxes to expand or collapse probe and group nodes.

 - Numbers in parentheses indicate how many child nodes of an object are shown.

 Pink lines show a dependency that was set manually (Select object).
-The source of the dependency points to the dependent with a pink arrow at the line's end.
+The source of the dependency points to the dependant with a pink arrow at the line's end.